 UNRISK is designed to steer you towards a career in any of the areas represented by the UNRISK partner organisations.
 They cover the full range of what is often called “climate services” – providers of expertise, data and information to help individuals and organisations make appropriate decisions about how to manage and adapt to the risks of climate change.
-They include:

 - Research organisations like universities pushing the frontiers of knowledge, as well as training the next generation.